 The Event Safety Advisory Group (ESAG) completes pre event planning to ensure appropriate plans are in place to effectively manage, risk assess and Co-ordinate events.
 2. What and whose personal information we hold?

-The types of information we hold and process will typically include:
+The information we hold and process will typically include:

 3. Where does the service get my information from?

-From time to time we will share your personal information with third parties, including our contractors, response partners and statutory bodies such as the coroner.
-These organisations are listed below.
+- From time to time we will share your personal information with third parties including; our contractors, response partners and statutory bodies such as the Coroner.